nguyensjsu/fa21-202-backend-beasts/README.md

 - **Het Jagani**
     - Created base composite pattern for all screens and components in a screen.
-    - Command Patttern Invoker and Receiver
+    - Command Pattern Invoker and Receiver
     - Support landing on brick and not go inside a brick
     - Support pushing bricks and avoid bricks overlapping
     - Setup of brick size according to the screen size